handley-lab/anesthetic/README.rst

 - minestrone
 - rhinestone

-I chose anesthetic because of the soft 'th', and in spite of the US spelling.
+I chose ``anesthetic`` because I liked the soft 'th', and in spite of the US spelling.

 Changelog